 | Quote #7

-Hamlet's old friends try to deceive him, but Hamlet sees right through it.
-The force (of sensing deception) is strong in this guy.
+The force (of sensing deception) is strong in this one: Hamlet's old friends try to deceive him, but Hamlet sees right through it.

 | Quote #8

-Claudius is aware of the implications of his scheming and lies.
+Unlike Polonius, Claudius knows that all his scheming might catch up with him in the end.
 What's interesting about this passage is the way his sexist remarks align his own deception with the use of cosmetics.
 The king compares his "painted word[s]" (every lie he tells) to the way a "harlot" "plasters" her face with makeup.
-This has some serious implications for the way the play associates women with deception, which you can read about by going to "Quotes" for the theme of "Gender."
-While you're there, be sure to check out our discussion of Hamlet's very similar remarks about women, makeup, and deception at 3.1.12.
+It sounds like, in Hamlet's world, women are fundamentally deceptive.

 | Quote #9